Quetta: Administration

 At the local level, the city is governed by a municipal corporation consisting of 66 ward members which elects a mayor and a deputy mayor.
-In addition, Quetta development authority is responsible for provision of municipal services for the city.
+In addition, Quetta Development Authority is responsible for provision of municipal services for the city.

 Transportation

-Quetta is on the western side of Pakistan and is connected to the rest of the country by a network of roads, railways and its international airport close to its center.
+Quetta is on the western side of Pakistan and is connected to the rest of the country by a network of roads, railways and its international airport close to its centre.

-At an altitude of 1605 m above sea level, Quetta International Airport is the second highest airport in Pakistan.
+At an altitude of 1605 m above sea level, Quetta International Airport is the second-highest airport in Pakistan.
 Pakistan International Airlines has regular flights to and from the other major cities of Pakistan including Islamabad, Gwadar, Karachi, Lahore and Peshawar.

 Quetta Railway Station is one of the highest railway stations in Pakistan at 1676 m above sea level.
 The railway track was laid in the 1890s during the British era to link Quetta with rest of the country.
 The extensive network of Pakistan Railways connects Quetta to Karachi in the south, by a 863 km track, Lahore in the northeast (1,170 km or 727 miles) and Peshawar further northeast (1,587 km or 986 miles).
 A metalled road runs alongside the railway that connects Quetta to Karachi via the nearby town of Sibi to Jacobabad and Rohri in the plain of the River Indus.